Atropine Eye Drops May Slow Progression of Myopia in Kids

 The authors concluded that, over two years, the efficacy of topical 0.05% atropine was double that of 0.01%, therefore 0.05% is considered the optimal concentration among the studied atropine concentrations in slowing myopia progression.

-T&C Compounding: FDA Inspected and ACHC/PCAB Accredited Pharmacy.
+T&C Compounding: ACHC/PCAB Accredited Pharmacy.

 Town & Country Compounding is New Jersey’s most trusted & respected compounding pharmacy, with the most advanced laboratory and precise compounding techniques.